FeernandoOFF/DebugMenu/README.md

 <br/>
 The dynamic module allows you to add custom actions to the debug menu.
 They can either be:

-- Global actions: These actions are displayed in the debug menu, and can be triggered from anywhere in the app.
+- Global actions: These actions are displayed in the debug menu and can be triggered from anywhere in the app.
 - Dynamic Actions: These actions are only displayed when the user is in a specific screen and get automatically removed when the user navigates away from that screen.